apache/cordova-plugin-screen-orientation/README.md

 > The orientation is either landscape-primary or landscape-secondary (sensor).

 #### any
->  orientation is  landscape-primary or landscape-secondary (sensor).
+>  orientation is  unlocked - all orientations are supported.

 ## Usage